Dracula-101/sync-backend/README.md

   ```

 > [!TIP]
->  Import the postman collection from `/postman` to test the API endpoints.
+>  Import the postman collection from `/postman` to test the API endpoints or use the test the API using the Postman collection [Link](https://documenter.getpostman.com/view/19532712/2sB2qdeymS)

 ## ✨ Features